 |Thank you very much||Mockrát děkuji||Casual|

 |Thanks very much||Děkuji velice||Informal|

 But wait!
 Before you get yourself lost in Prague or the amazing cathedrals in the country, feel free to review our previous post about the Czech language.
 As I end this article, I hope that I was able to shed light and spark your interest in some of the easiest ways to express yourself in a new language.
 If you enjoyed this post, feel free to share it on social media and help us spread the word about the Czech Republic’s unique language, cuisine, traditions, attractions, and more!

 Ready To Speak Czech Like A Pro?

-Interested to learn more Czech Republic’s amazing language, vocabulary words, and grammatical structure?
-For additional reinforcement in this language, be sure to check out the Ling App to master any language of your choice in no time.
+Interested in learning more Czech Republic’s amazing language, vocabulary words, and grammatical structure?
+For additional reinforcement in this language, be sure to check out the Ling app to master any language of your choice in no time.
 What sets this application apart is that it features fun mini-games, Chatbots, and engaging quizzes that will surely encourage you every single day to practice and discover further about the target language.